sampsyo/fdpo/fdpo/prompts/opt.md

 * `eval [VAR=VALUE ...]`: Evaluate a specified program with the given values for the input ports, and print the values of the output ports.
 You can use this command to test the behavior of a program.
+* `cost`: Compute the cost of a proposed program according to my cost model.

 To run a command, format it like this: